SoMoney/qrwifi/README.md

 # QRwifi

-A Python script that generates WiFi QR codes and overlays them onto background images using an intuitive grid positioning system.
+A Python script that generates a WiFi QR join codes and overlays them onto background images using an intuitive grid positioning system.

 ## Features